bmancini55/building-lightning/src/advanced/swap_out.md

 );
 ```

 However!
 Before we make the payment request we want start watching the blockchain for the HTLC.
 To watch for the HTLC we need to look for a transaction that has a P2WSH output matching our HTLC.
 Recall that P2WSH outputs use Script that is `0x00+sha256(script)`.
-Only when the output is spent is the script revealed as part of the witness.
-So for our purposes we want to construct the HTLC Script but then convert it into a P2WSH ScriptPubKey.
+Only when the output is spent the actual script will be revealed as part of the witness data.
+For our purposes we want to construct the HTLC Script but then convert it into a P2WSH ScriptPubKey so we can watch for an output that contains it.

 Constructing the script uses the [`createHtlcDescriptor`](https://github.com/bmancini55/building-lightning-advanced/blob/main/exercises/swap-out/CreateHtlcDescriptor.ts) method which generates a Script that looks like: